The Inflation Reduction Act is also an enormous climate bill. What’s in it?

 - More than $60 billion for companies to bring clean energy manufacturing into the U.S. from overseas, including $30 billion of production tax credits for wind turbines, solar panels, and batteries.

 - Tax credits for consumers to invest in clean energy to make homes more energy efficient, by switching to electric appliances, electric HVAC, and rooftop solar.
-The credits will last for up to ten years, replacing the former two-year expiration period.
+The credits will last for up to 10 years, replacing the former 2-year expiration period.

 - Tax credits for low-income car buyers: $7,500 for a new electric vehicle, or $4,000 for a used one.